Customized financing to consolidate high-interest debt or fund major purchases or expenses.

 Big, sweeping changes like consolidating debt, can be impactful when you’re getting out of debt.
 But small, steady habit changes can also have a big impact over time.
 The most important thing is that you start to take steps to get out of debt, leveraging financial tools and education at every stage.

-BHG Financial offers debt consolidation loans of up to $200,0001 with loan terms of up to 10 years1,2 to help you streamline high-interest debt repayment.
-Start today by contacting our dedicated concierge support team or checking your rate online with no cost, commitment, or impact on your personal credit score.3
+BHG Financial offers debt consolidation loans of up to $250,0001 with loan terms of up to 10 years1,2 to help you streamline high-interest debt repayment.
+Start today by contacting our dedicated concierge support team or checking your rate online at no cost, with no commitment and no impact on your personal credit score.3

 2 Personal Loan Repayment Example: A $59,755 personal loan with a 7-year term and an APR of 17.2% would require 84 monthly payments of $1,228.